SFe-Team-was-taken/SFe/format-specification/section5.md

 ## 5.10 "ICMT" subchunk

-The maximum length for a SFe64 file's description will be increased.

-- Maximum length is increased to 4 Billion Characters.
+This is mostly the same as in Soundfont(r) 2.04, but UTF-8 is now used instead of ASCII.

-- The "ICMT" subchunk contains an UTF-8 string of up to 4,294,967,296 bytes.
+- The "ICMT" subchunk contains an UTF-8 string of up to 65,536 bytes.
 - Example of value: "This file contains 128 instruments and a drum kit." (with appropriate zero bytes)

 Reject anything not terminated with a zero byte.
 Do NOT reject the file as "Structurally Unsound".